Chair of Governors

 For many years I was an Oxfam volunteer and co-managed the King Street shop between 2000 and 2005.
 My hobbies include crosswords and family history research.
 As a Church Governor I welcome the interesting opportunity to support the work of St Mary’s School in providing a good rounded education for all its pupils in a safe happy environment with a strong Christian ethos.

 I have enjoyed living in Saffron Walden since 2012, when I relocated here from north London with my family.
 I have two young sons, one of whom already attends St. Mary's, so I am a parent at the school too.
-I have over 10 years experience as a class teacher and in September 2013 I became the inclusion leader at St. Mary's.
+I have over 10 years experience as a class teacher and in September 2013 I became the inclusion leader at St. Mary's until Summer 2018.
 This was a new role for me, one from which I have learned a great deal and enjoy immensely.

-As staff governor I hope to be able to be a link between the staff and the governing body and support the school to continue on its journey to excellence.
+As parent governor I hope to be able to be a link between the parents and the governing body and support the school to continue on its journey to excellence.

 I’m one of the church governors and have a long association with St Mary’s Church and Castle Street, where I lived for many years.
 My other connection is through my wife who taught at St. Thomas More for more than 20 years and now has a strong link with St Mary’s leading some of the school assemblies.